jack10124/UM_Macau/README.md

 # UM_Macau
-Here is the model code for 2020igem
+Here is the model code for 2020igem Um Macau Team